Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 ## How to contribute

 1. Fork MCprep
+1. Copy over the `MCprep_resources` folder from the latest live release of MCprep into your local `MCprep_addon/` folder of your cloned git repo.
+Necessary, as these assets are not saved to git lfs yet.
-2. Make changes in your own repository in the forked `dev` branch (NOT master, which matches released code)
+1. Make changes in your own repository in the forked `dev` branch (NOT master, which matches only released, typically outdated code)
-3. Test your changes (including updating `compile.sh` if needed)
+1. Test your changes (including updating `compile.sh` and `compile.bat` if needed)
-4. Create a pull request back to MCprep:dev with your changes (if you choose the wrong branch, maintainers will fix that for you)
+1. Create a pull request back to MCprep:dev with your changes (if you choose the wrong branch, maintainers will fix that for you)
-5. ~ Await review ~
+1. ~ Await review ~
-6. On review, make any requested changes from maintainers.
+1. On review, make any requested changes from maintainers.
+Maintainers may directly push changes to your fork if minimal.
-7. When ready, maintainers will merge the code on your behalf
+1. When ready, maintainers will merge the code on your behalf
-8. Eventually, your code will make it into the next MCprep release, congrats!
+1. Eventually, your code will make it into the next MCprep release, congrats!

 When it comes to code being reviewed, expect some discussion!
 If you want to contribute code back but you are not done yet, or want advice, go ahead and start your pull request and clarify it's in draft format - maintainers will likely jump in and give some steering advice.
+It's a good learning opportunity, but if the review process is getting too lengthy for your liking, don't hesitate to let maintainers know and we can take a more pragmatic approach (such as maintainers making the changes they are requesting, but likely at a slower rate).

 ## Keeping MCprep compatible